carlssonnp/Optimizing-Email-Marketing/README.md

 # Optimizing Email Marketing

 This file walks the reader through my analysis of a common take home challenge, where the candidate is asked to optimize an email marketing campaign.
-I was able to devise a more intelligent way of sending out emails that has the potential to result in 1000% increase in click-through rate, from 2% to over 22%.
+I was able to devise a more intelligent way of sending out emails that has the potential to result in a 1000% increase in click-through rate, from 2% to over 22%.
 The prompt is contained in the file "prompt.pdf."
 The Python code I used for my analyses is contained in the file "take_home.py".
 Enjoy!

 ## Exploratory Data Analysis